Energy Management

 The key to energy management is more than just managing the energy you currently have, it is in increasing your supply of energy.
 Being able to devote more energy, concentration and flow to an activity is the primary goal of energy management.
 To increase your energy, you must stretch it beyond its current capacity, and then recover it.
 This stretching of capacity is what most people refer to as stress.

 You mean stress is a good thing?
 Yes, I mean exactly that, but only in a temporary situation.
 Temporary stress, followed by recovery builds muscles.
 Most people, however, go into a state of constant stress.
 Constant stress does not build muscles, it kills you.
-Prolonged stress has been medically connected with suppressing autoimmune functions of the body which increases the chances of illness and disease.
+Prolonged stress has been medically connected with suppressing immune functions of the body which increases the chances of illness and disease.

 I recently read a fitness article where the author stated that many people who fail to build muscle might be working out too much, rather than not enough.
 By ignoring the recovery phase their body couldn’t adapt to the process and couldn’t improve.
 A similar thing happens to people who do not use a cycle of progressive conditioning to handle their stress.
 The increased energy capacity doesn’t come from the stress, it comes from the recovery after the stress.